knuckleswtf/scribe/docs/guide-getting-started.md

     ],
 ```

 With Scribe, you split up your routes into route groups.
 Each entry in the `routes` array is a single group.
 The main purpose of these groups is so you can apply different settings to multiple endpoints in one go.
 For instance, for some routes, you'd like an `Api-Version` header to be added to some routes, but not others, you can easily configure that here.
-You can also configure [response calls](documenting-endpoint-responses.html#response-calls) in here.
+You can also configure [response calls](documenting-endpoint-responses.html#generating-responses-automatically-via-response-calls) in here.

 By default, all your routes are in a single group, and we recommend leaving them like that.
 You can split your routes later if you realise you need to.

 [Here's the full documentation on configuring routes](config.html#routes).

-The last important setting to take note of is `apply.response_calls`.
-A "response call" is Scribe hitting your API to try to generate an example response to display in your docs.
-The package tries to play it safe by using database transactions (so no data is modified).
-Additionally, response calls are only enabled for `GET` requests by default.
-You can configure the behaviour of response calls here.
-For now, we can leave them as on for GETs only.

 ## Add information to your routes
 Scribe tries to figure out information about your routes, but it needs more help from you to go far.
 Here's some information you can enrich: